particle-iot/docs/src/content/workshops/photon-maker-kit-workshop/ch2.md

   int temp;
   ```

-4. Next, in the loop, add the following to read from the temp sensor in fahrenheit and set it to our temp variable.
+4. Next, in the loop, add the following to read from the temp sensor in Fahrenheit and set it to our temp variable.
 The `delay` function allows us to pause program execution for a certain number of milliseconds (5000 = 5 seconds) before continuing.

   ```cpp
   void loop() {